 This course examines modern religious movements, with focus upon the major world religions.
 Particular attention is given to the historical development, beliefs, and practices of the major world religions as well as a comparative analysis of various religious beliefs.

-In this global age, students will encounter adherents of other religious movements.
-This course is designed to inform the students of the beliefs of these religions and to equip them to respond as followers of Jesus Christ.
+In this global age, the student will encounter adherents of other religious movements.
+This course is designed to inform the student of the beliefs of these religions and to equip him/her to respond as a follower of Jesus Christ.

 Textbook readings and lecture presentations